-Enables the master switch to be operated via an external switch (a physical switch box / master switch connected to the ASC-10 ECU or console).
+Enables the master switch to be operated via an external switch (a physical switch box / master switch connected to the console).

-If an external switch is connected, this is usually done by the dealer during installation.
+Note: If an external switch is connected, this is usually done by the dealer during installation.
 The cable labeled 'Remote Mapping' connects to the console harness and provides power to activate/deactivate coverage map and master switch input.